najnesnaj/pinetime-zephyr/README.md

 A collection of drivers, libraries and samples to build your own PineTime smart watch firmware.

+## A Word of warning ......

+It's the first time I accepted "merge pull requests"

+The last one messed everything up.

+I work on this project on my free time.

+I simply do not have enough time to debug.

+So if you want to use this project, ignore the latest commit...

+Simply copying the board definition and samples into an existing install, will get you going.

 ## Where To Start?
 Read the tutorial!
 A helpful manual is included in the repository:
  - [pdf](oswatch.pdf)